RedHatInsights/insights-operator-controller/README.md

 ## Contribution

-Plasase look into document [CONTRIBUTING.md](CONTRIBUTING.md) that contains all information about how to contribute to this project.
+Please look into document [CONTRIBUTING.md](CONTRIBUTING.md) that contains all information about how to contribute to this project.